What is the Nature-based Solutions Initiative

 Who are we?

-We are based in the Department of Biology but we collaborate with economists, engineers, governance and finance experts from across the University of Oxford and beyond.
-We also work in partnership with international and local NGOs from the conservation and development sectors, businesses and governments.
+We are based in the Departments of Biology and Geography (Smith School of Environment and Enterprise), collaborating with engineers, governance and finance experts from across the University of Oxford and beyond, and working closely with international and local NGOs from the conservation and development sectors.

 What are Nature-based Solutions?

-Nature-based solutions involve working with nature, as part of nature, to address societal challenges, supporting human well-being and biodiversity locally.
+Nature-based Solutions involve working with nature, as part of nature, to address societal challenges, supporting human well-being and biodiversity locally.
 They include the protection, restoration or management of natural and semi-natural ecosystems; the sustainable management of aquatic systems and working lands; and integration of nature in and around our cities.
-They are actions that are underpinned biodiversity and designed and implemented in a way that respects the rights, values and knowledges of local communities and Indigenous Peoples.
+They are actions that are underpinned by biodiversity and designed and implemented in a way that respects the rights, values and knowledges of local communities and Indigenous Peoples.

 Want to learn more?